-The food safety program is focused towards promoting and protecting the health of consumers who dine out at local restaurants.
-As a local government agency we are responsible for conducting inspections, enforcing standards, and maintaining a strong enforcement program.
+The food safety program is focused on promoting and protecting the health of consumers who dine out at local restaurants.
+As a local government agency, we are responsible for conducting inspections, enforcing standards, and maintaining a strong enforcement program.

-There are many ways to get foodborne illness, but the most important aspect in food safety is the worker and active managerial control.
+There are many ways to get a foodborne illness, but the most important aspect of food safety is the worker and active managerial control.
 As a food worker, the easiest way to prevent foodborne illness.
 All food workers who serve unpackaged food or beverages must have a valid Washington State Food Worker Card to work at any food establishment.
 To get a card, take the online food safety training course, pass the test, and pay a $10 fee.
 You can take an online food worker card class here.